naaman10/gatsby-starter-netlify-cms/src/pages/dental-students/index.md

         understanding of the speciality.

         We welcome any speaker/topic suggestions from current students!
+Suggestions can be sent to mpdss@gmail.com to be picked up by our Speakers Co-ordinator (Saif).

         We are making plans for these talks to be delivered in person, however, if this is not possible (due to the COVID-19 situation) then we will aim to deliver the talks online.
-Either way, we will ensure that the talks are both enagaing and informative.
+Either way, we will ensure that the talks are both engaging and informative.
     - heading: Our Mixed Dentition Course
       link: mixed-dentition-course
       description: >-